InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 #### Hardware requirements

-There are no specific hardware requirements (although compute needs for running the LCA algorithm increase in the number of repititions specified).
+There are no specific hardware requirements (although compute needs for running the LCA algorithm increase in the number of variables used and number of repititions specified).

 ### Environment setup